37.4

 About Wyandotte County, Kansas

-Wyandotte outpaces the national median
+Wyandotte County trails the national composite median

 Score breakdown